YichaoXu/Dataset-PHPCVEs/README.md

 ### Important Notes
 - The dataset was last downloaded on **February 17, 2025**.
 - If a repository is renamed or removed after this date, the dataset may differ.
-- For consistency, we recommend using zip format of the dataset provided in this repository.
+- For consistency, we recommend using zip format of the dataset provided in the release page.

 ## Contact
 For questions or issues, please contact the project maintainer.